Recent CISO Panel: The Future of Cyber Is Automated Moving Target Defense

 Why is Moving Target Defense Needed?

 Almost all malicious software, or malware, used to use executable files on disc or the operating system (OS).
 These executables leave behind evidence of their existence.
-Tools like antivirus (AV), NGAV, EPP, EDR, and XDR evolved to spot telltale signs of malware deployment such as attack patterns and signatures.
+Tools like antivirus (AV), NGAV, EPP, EDR, and XDR evolved to spot telltale signs of malware deployment, such as attack patterns and signatures.
 They would then isolate threats before they could do real damage.

 But sophisticated threat actors are wise to traditional cybersecurity tools.
-Attack chains increasingly hijack legitimate system processes for malicious ends, or target device memory at runtime rather than the disc or OS.
+Attack chains increasingly hijack legitimate system processes for malicious ends or target device memory at runtime rather than the disc or OS.
 Hijacked legitimate system processes and in-memory threats offer little, if anything, in the way of signatures to detect or behavior patterns to analyze.

 Legitimate system processes must work in memory at runtime, but this environment is mostly invisible to current cybersecurity tools.
 To catch an attack in progress, they need to scan device memory multiple times while an application is running and listen to the correct triggering operations to find malicious patterns.
 But in a typical application’s runtime environment, there might be 4GB of virtual memory.
 Even when dialed to the most aggressive alert settings, it’s impossible to scan this volume of data often enough.
 At least without slowing down an application so much as to make it barely usable.

-To ensure usability, memory scanners can only look for highly specific parameters, at specific memory locations, at specific timeline triggers.
+To ensure usability, memory scanners can only look for highly specific parameters, at specific memory locations, and at specific timeline triggers.
 In a best-case scenario, a scanning-focused solution might scan a small fraction of application memory.
 But threats also now use polymorphism to obfuscate their presence, so catching malicious activity in such a small sample of device memory would be miraculous.

 Aggressive alert settings also result in a vast number of false positive alerts that require extra resources to analyze.
 If a high number of alerts and false positives aren’t an issue for an organization using current cybersecurity tools, their alert setting is probably too low.
 They are almost certainly missing the most disruptive advanced attacks.